Sit less, move more

 Working from home

 The University of Melbourne supports flexible work arrangements for its staff.
 Some staff members have the opportunity to work from home and so suitable working arrangements must be made.

 Flexible Work Arrangements Procedure (MPF1155): Home based work for professional staff outlines the process for establishing work from home.
 To meet OHS requirements any staff member working under a home-based agreement will need to:

 - comply with the University Health and Safety Policy (MPF1205) and report any incidents.

 - complete the Computer workstation self-assessment checklist.

 - arrange for a suitably qualified nominee or an independent contractor to conduct a home-based work station assessment before commencing work.
 The Health & Safety team highly recommend Fiona Begg.
 Fiona is an ergonomist and occupational therapist who has undertaken many of these assessments and does regular consulting work for the university.
-Fiona can be contacted directly via firstname.lastname@example.org.
-Your local department are responsible for arranging and paying for this work station assessment - talk to your local Health and Safety Business Partner for assistance.
+Fiona can be contacted directly via firstname.lastname@example.org or 0438 599 079.
+Your local department is responsible for arranging and paying for this work station assessment - talk to your local Health and Safety Business Partner for assistance.